arieureka2023-del/6199038-sands-python/README.md

-Signals and Systems practical
+# Signals and Systems

-This repository contains the practical work I completed for the Signals and Systems course.
+This repository represents the project I completed for the **Signals and Systems AESB2122-24** course.

+---

+## Introduction
-The project focuses on generating basic signals using functions in Python to manipulate, plot and analyze different types of signals.
+The project focuses on generating basic signals using functions in Python to manipulate, plot and analyze different types of signals, such as sine wave and unit step functions.

-The code is organized into two main files: Signals.py, which includes the functions used to create various signals (such as a unit-step function, and a sine wave function), and run.py, where these signals are modified and plotted.
-The repository serves as a collection of the exercises and solutions developed during this practical.
+---

+## Content
+- `hello.py` – First print statement, testing
+- `Signals.py` – Defines the signals (`generate_u`and `generate_sin_wave`)
+- `Run.py` – Modifies and plots the signals
+- `README.md` – Presents the project